NUS-SDS-Workshops/AY-25-26-Public/README.md

 - **Runnable notebooks and scripts** used in each workshop
 - **Datasets** or links to data required to follow along
 - **Per-workshop `README.md`** with specific instructions
+- **Workshop Slides** will be uploaded here after end of each workshop

 ## How to navigate
 Each workshop has its own directory with a consistent structure: